mike706574/cities/README.md

-# misplaced-villages-server
+# misplaced-villages-webapp

-A backend for a [Lost Cities](https://en.wikipedia.org/wiki/Lost_Cities) clone.
+A webapp for a [Lost Cities](https://en.wikipedia.org/wiki/Lost_Cities) clone.

 ## Copyright and License